GravitateDesignStudio/PHP-Git-Deploy/README.md

 Usage

 ```
   <?php

   include('gitdeploy.php');

   $deploy = new GRAV_GIT_DEPLOY();
-  $deploy->allow_direct_access = true; // Change this to false when running from GitHub.
-Set to true only to test from the browser.
+  $deploy->allow_browser_access = true; // Change this to false when running from GitHub.
+Set to true only for Testing.
   $deploy->secret = 'XXXXXXXXXXXXX';
   $deploy->remote = 'origin';
   $deploy->branch = 'master';